carlalexander/carlalexander.ca/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.1.4 =

+Release Date: December 2nd, 2014

+* Enhancements:
+	* Added GA property name to 'Analytics profile' selection in settings.
+Thanks [stephenyeargin](https://github.com/stephenyeargin) for reporting.
+	* Removed firebug lite as it's rather obsolete with todays development consoles.

+* i18n:
+    * Several string fixes for easier translation.
+    * Added en_GB and he_IL.

+* Bugfixes:
+	* Fixes a bug where site admins for sites on a multisite setup would receive a notice when visiting another site on the same setup which they didn't administrate, props [nerrad](https://github.com/nerrad).
+	* Fixes a bug where saving the admin settings would cause non-string form fields to be ignored or rejected.

+= 5.1.3 =

+Release Date: November 26th, 2014

+* Security fix: fixed a very minor cross site scripting issue with the manual UA code in de admin settings.
+The manual UA code is now sanitized before it is saved.

+= 5.1.2 =

+Release Date: November 19th, 2014

+* Features:
+	* Added a new box promoting our translation site for non en_US users.

+* Bugfixes:
+	* Fixes a bug where links on the extension page where not pointing to the correct url.

+= 5.1.1 =

+Release Date: November 12th, 2014

+* Bugfixes:
+	* Fixes a conflict with Fancybox.
+	* Fixes a bug where links without the href attribute would cause the tracking code to be added wrongly.
+	* Fixes a multisite bug in Premium which was caused by the absence of a network admin menu.
+	* Fixes an issue with the version number.
+	* Fixes a bug where translations might be loaded several times.

+* Enhancements:
+	* Shows more relevant banners.
+	* Adds an image to the premium extension on the extensions page.
+	* Always show the custom dimension tab.
+	* Added translations for Finnish, Dutch and Russian.

 = 5.1 =